BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 These symbols, or *the code*, can be exchanged just like currency.
 Baudrillard's theory holds water in our current societal context.
 Objects and events are burdened with layers of meaning and significance, while tangible yet mundane politics are often stripped of their importance.
+Or more precisely, while politics may assure itself and its citizens of its importance, the reality of our world being a complex system often limits the reach and impact of political actions.
+Increasingly, it becomes evident that a significant portion of politics is, in fact, theatrical.
-News has ceased to be a simple reporting of events; it has morphed into a cascade of interpretations and discussions about these interpretations -- reality is just to boring.
+News has ceased to be a simple reporting of events; it has morphed into a cascade of interpretations and discussions about these interpretations---reality is just to boring; everything is now a *spectacle*.
 Rather than trying to report what was perceived, we are prone to simplifying narratives and clearly delineating good and evil.
 Instead of exercising our political freedom through voting, protesting, and revolting, or exploring and creating freely, we celebrate the last form of freedom we seem to acknowledge: *consumption*.

 The machine of acceleration is ruthless, exploitative, instrumentally rational, yet broadly irrational and utterly uncontrollable.
+It seems that steering it in a specific direction is impossible.
 We have seen ideas put forth by Ruth Benedict and Gregory Bateson suggesting that we should construct multimedia environments where individuals can discover their identities by selecting images and sounds from their surroundings.
 This method, they suggest, can enable individuals to fulfill their personal destinies, thereby fostering a more democratic, less hierarchical, and more egalitarian society.
-We also notice echoes of Norbert Wiener's theories of *cybernetics*.
+We also notice echoes of Norbert Wiener's theories of *cybernetics* and Niklas Luhmann's *social system theory* which excludes "the human" from its analysis.
-Simultaneously, we observe criticisms of hierarchy reminiscent of Margaret Mead and Erich Fromm, who vehemently resisted fascism and racism.
+Simultaneously, we observe criticisms of hierarchy and a nostalgic call to *humanism* reminiscent of Margaret Mead and Erich Fromm, who vehemently resisted fascism and racism.
 They openly advocated for a sexually diverse world.
 The tech landscape continues to derive influences from an array of contradictory concepts such as elitism, humanism, cybernetics, transhumanism, posthumanism, accelerationism, egalitarianism, eugenics, longtermism, and, naturally, economic, cultural, and spiritual individualism.
-Technological "progress" is perceived as inevitable, and "objective reality" is often mistaken for that which is measurable or observable.
+However, technological "progress" is perceived as inevitable, and "objective reality" is often mistaken for that which is measurable or observable.
-As a result, *death* is discriminated against, as it holds no value in a consumerist society composed of individuals.
+As a consequence, *death* is discriminated against, given it holds no value in a consumerist society composed of individuals.
+We should question ourselves: is the *death of death* desirable, and if so, why?

 What about the role of art in all of this?
 Well the history of popular art is a history of capitalist production.
 The unbridled power of creative expression built upon the collaborative framework of social relations has been slowly but surely subsumed by the same death machine that is now drowning the future of every human yet to be born.
 I maintain a radical viewpoint that art can never be considered entirely innocent, given its origins in a world driven by commercial commodities.
 Its manifestation is always shaped by its profit-oriented surroundings.
 Even if its creators manage to isolate themselves from this world, the audience cannot.
+Art should not only a horizon of the possible but should extend it;

+>In the twentieth century, one encounters artworks that seek to cancel the difference between a real and an imagined reality by presenting themselves in ways that make them indistinguishable from real objects.
+Should we take this trend as an internal reaction of art against itself? [...]
+No ordinary object insists on being taken for an ordinary thing, but a work that does so betrays itself by this very effort.
+The function of art in such a case is to reproduce the difference of art.
+But the mere fact that art seeks to cancel this difference and fails in its effort to do so perhaps says more about art than could any excuse or critique. -- Niklas Luhmann

 Money, which often serves as a proxy for divine comparability, inevitably corrupts art.
 Moreover, capitalism thrusts us into an endless cycle of ceaseless consumption and monotonous replication.
-Most of us have lost the ability to create and express our internal realities; instead, we consume what is presented to us.
+Most of us have lost the ability to open new horizons of possibilities; instead, we consume what is presented to us and thus narrowing down alternatives to what is presented.
 Granted, there may be brief periods when authentic creativity can surface.
 However, shortly thereafter, its uniqueness is obliterated as it is incorporated into a quantifiable and sellable product.
-Money is indifferent - a trait that is simultaneously its beauty and its horror.
+Money is indifferent---a trait that is simultaneously its beauty and its horror.

 Through a continuous process of decontextualizing, copying, altering, and recontextualizing, this indifference permeates all things.
 This could be one reason why my reality feels less substantial than it should be.
-After all, indifference is the antithesis of life itself, which is defined by differentiation -- bodies, cells, planets, cultures, and their environments.
+After all, indifference is the antithesis of life itself, which is defined by differentiation---bodies, cells, planets, cultures, and their environments.

 And herein lies a glimmer of hope amidst the distraction, for our very existence, or *Dasein*, cannot be dissected and fully comprehended.
 It is the final mystery that, hopefully, we will never unravel.
-Since science deconstructs phenomena into their constituent parts, it is blind for *Dasein*.
+Natural science will always have a blind spot to the phenomena thus it is and, in fact, has to be blind for *Dasein*.
 Science necessitates quantification and measurement; it must remain oblivious to *Dasein*.
 Moreover, science presupposes *Dasein*.